- Working Papers

 We actively encourage submissions from people who are underrepresented in economics research.
 This includes – but is not limited to – individuals who identify as women, black or ethnic minority, those with disabilities, or members of the LGBTQ+ community.
 Should we receive more applications than we can accommodate, these students will be given priority.

 Please submit your working paper and a cover letter of up to 300 words describing your research interest and how your dissertation topic relates to heterodox economics via this form.
 We accept applications on a rolling basis and aim to inform applicants whether they are accepted as soon as possible.
-The FINAL deadline for submissions to present at the conference is the 26th of March.
+Please keep in mind that the final deadline for submissions to present at the conference is the 2nd of April.
 We will inform you about acceptance at the latest by the 11th of April 2023 and assign reviewers to you.
 (You will be able to submit an updated version of your paper at this point).
 To further debate and discussion, successful applicants will be assigned a paper from a fellow presenter to provide feedback on during the conference.
-Details on this will follow in due course.

 Dr Alexander Guschanski (PEGFA & University of Greenwich)